Start with the plant's normal behavior

 Topic

 The same symptom means different things on different plants.
-A peace lily droop, a monstera yellow leaf, and a fiddle leaf fig brown spot need different expectations.
-This hub groups plant-specific guides while still using the same diagnostic framework.
+A peace lily droop, a monstera yellow leaf, and a fiddle leaf fig brown spot need different expectations, even when the basic checks are the same.

 Check water, light, soil drainage, pests, temperature, fertilizer, and repotting shock in that order.